 Check out this (Jan 3, 2024) blog for new pictures.

 Girls dorm as of January 2024

 Girls checking out their future home (July 2023)

 Why is building the dormitory so critical?
 One reason is that it is unsafe for girls to walk from home to school each day.
 Young women and girls are increasingly preyed upon by boda boda (motorcycle taxi) riders and other young men who solicit sex or even rape them.

 Also, the girls have been sleeping on the floor of a classroom, moving desks and chairs aside every night and then unrolling mattress pads to sleep on.
 The girls have no personal space, no bed of their own to sit on when they just want to think and pray.
 When the girls finally move into the dorm, they will be sleeping in real beds, some of them for the first time in their lives.

 Milly explains the need in the video below:

-Your ongoing monthly support will allow Kingsway to transform many more lives.
+Your ongoing monthly support allows Kingsway to transform many more lives.
 The school has a long list of needy applicants who they are unable to enroll.
-Kingsway has classroom space available but simply doesn’t have money to take them on.
 These children may lose their only opportunity to get an education.

 If you’ve ever wished you could directly help the poorest in Africa, you’ve come to the right place.